 - Active community participation: - Attleborough has many active community organisations such as St Mary's Church, the Light House Charity and the Scouts Groups.
-All help to run outreach programmes to provide services to the community and help the town thrive. - Ongoing Investment: Additional investment has already been committed to Attleborough leisure centre and Connaught Park playing fields with money raised by the Town Council and community groups.
+All help to run outreach programmes to provide services to the community and help the town thrive. - Ongoing Investment: Additional investment has already been committed to Attleborough Sports Hall and Attleborough Recreation Ground playing fields with money raised by the Town Council and community groups.
 In addition a total of £4.6 million has been invested into recent layout and highway improvements to cover a two-way system on Surrogate Street, improvements on Connaught Road and resurfacing and reduced vehicular access to Queens Square.